pgolo/sic/README.md

 normalized string and item value is character position in original string.
 This is only valid when `normalizer_option` argument for `Normalizer.normalize()` call has been set to 0.

+`Normalizer.result['r_map']`: Reverse map between character locations in original string and its normalized reflection (item index is character position in original string; item value is list [`x`, `y`] where `x` and `y` are respectively lowest and highest indexes of mapped characted in normalized string.

 ```python
 # using default word_separator and normalizer_option